colinaut/balsa-man-11ty/src/participate.md

 1. Collect your supplies
 2. Get a bunch of friends together for a tiny art build party!
 Some of whom can help with the Balsa Man, others can do their own thing.
 3. Print out the [plans](/static/uploads/Balsa-Man-One-to-One-Scale-Plan.pdf) — scaled one-to-one so you can just measure!
-The plans flat 2D.
+And the [limb rings and ribs](/static/uploads/Balsa-Man-limb-rings-and-ribs.pdf) file can help cut out the harder curved parts, either with a scroll saw or laser cutter.
+NOTE: the ribs are always hard to position.
+They are sized up so when you cut them in half you can size the halves down as needed.
 Everything else you'll need to just figure out from photos from [past Balsa Man](/history) builds.
 That's how the Balsa Man KCrew built it every year so you can too!
 4. Measure twice, cut once!
 5. Build the Man, best in this order:
     1. Build the legs